uccser/cs-unplugged/docs/source/author/topics.rst

   - Both the directory and file name for the exercise must match the key you chose for the exercise in ``programming-exercises.yaml``

-  - The expected, hints and solution files must be prefixed with the key for the programming language they are written in.
+  - The expected, hints, and solution files must be prefixed with the key for the programming language they are written in.

   For example, a programming exercise with key ``count-to-16`` implemented in